Fédérale 1: Format

 A total of 16 teams, four from each group, advance to the championship playoffs, with the ultimate winner receiving the Trophée Jean-Prat.
 All matches prior to the championship final are two-legged, home-and-away ties; the final is a one-off match held at a neutral site.

 Starting in 2017–18, only one team will be automatically promoted from Fédérale 1 to Pro D2, namely the league champion.
 This will presumably be accomplished by playing the promotion playoffs through a final.
 Through the 2019–20 season, two teams will continue to be promoted each season, but the second promotion place will go to a "wildcard" club selected by Ligue Nationale de Rugby, which operates the Top 14 and Pro D2.
 The "wildcard" club must be located north of a line running roughly from La Rochelle to Lyon, and show itself to be capable of transitioning to fully professional rugby.

 Teams

-For the 2019-20 season, there are 48 teams in Fédérale 1, divided into four pools of twelve teams.

-The top four teams in each group will take part in promotion play-offs for two promotion places to Pro D2.
+For the 2025–26 season, 48 teams are divided into four pools of twelve teams.
+The top four teams in each pool will compete in promotion play-offs for two promotion places to Pro D2.